-In an Animation Clip, any animatable property can have an Animation Curve, which means that the Animation Clip controls how that property changes over time.
+See in Glossary, any animatable property can have an Animation Curve, which means that the Animation Clip controls how that property changes over time.
 In the property list area of the Animation View (on the left), all the currently animated properties are listed.
-With the Animation View in Dope Sheet mode, the animated values for each property appear only as linear tracks, however in Curves mode you are able to see the the changing values of properties visualised as lines on graph.
+With the Animation View in Dope Sheet mode, the animated values for each property appear only as linear tracks, however in Curves mode you are able to see the changing values of properties visualised as lines on graph.
 Whichever mode you use to view, the curves still exist - the Dope Sheet mode just gives you a simplified view of the data showing only when the keyframes occur.

 If a property has a key in the currently previewed frame, the curve indicator will have a diamond shape, and the property list will also have diamond shapes next to the value.

 The Curve Editor will only show curves for the properties that are selected.
 If multiple properties are selected in the property list, the curves will be shown overlaid together.